gaelfoppolo/self-service-data-analytics/doc-admin/Knox/knox_add_services.md

 # Add support to a new service

 Apache Knox Gateway supports numerous Hadoop services in both Kerberized and Non-Kerberized clusters, such as YARN or Oozie.

 However, we decided to use HDP (Horthonworks) stack and all of the services developed and tested by the Apache Knox community are not officially supported by Hortonworks.
-These features are excluded for a variety of reasons, including insufficient reliability or incomplete test case coverage, declaration of non-production readiness by the community at  large, and feature deviation from Hortonworks best practices. **It's strongly recommande to not use these features in your production environments.**
+These features are excluded for a variety of reasons, including insufficient reliability or incomplete test case coverage, declaration of non-production readiness by the community at  large, and feature deviation from Hortonworks best practices. **It's strongly recommand to not use these features in your production environments.**

 ## Pre-Requisites